vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 # SOLID?

-SOLID is an acronym for five design principles in object oriented design in programming.
+SOLID is an acronym for five design principles in object oriented programming.

 + SRP, or the “Single Responsibility Principle”.
 + Open/Closed Principle.